The Inner Critic – creating your own self-esteem

 Try spending some time on your own (maybe 10- 15 minutes) to become aware of your thoughts, feelings, attitudes, emotions and senses, and then describe this to yourself using the third person.
 So, for example, rather than absentmindedly thinking that you are bored, you would very consciously say (to yourself) from their third person witnessing self: “she is feeling bored.”
 Then move on to any layers that follow, such as: “she is guilty about feeling bored”, “she is criticising herself for not being able to concentrate”

 You may find that this is not as simple as may think- it is very easy to lose focus and drift.
-On our Personal Effectiveness and Power programme we often combine this with a walk.
+On our Developing Influence and Impact programme we often combine this with a walk.
 I don’t know why but this seems to make the process easier.

 Why not give it a try and let me know how you get on.